Greg Lincoln: Career

 On 19 June 2025, it was confirmed that Lincoln was to leave his role at The FA to allow him to 'explore new coaching and leadership opportunities within the game'.

+Later that summer, Lincoln was appointed as Head of Coaching and Player Development at West Ham United's academy.
+In October 2025, Lincoln stepped in as interim head coach of West Ham's U21s following the promotion of academy staff to the first team under Nuno Espírito Santo.